 You’ll find soaring cliffs, lush vegetation, sandy beaches, picturesque villages, and rocky coves and hidden bays only reached by boat.
-Some of the top places to visit include Cadaques, quaint Begur and Port Lligat, where Salvador Dalí and his wife Gala lived and worked.
+Some of the best places to visit in Spain are here, including Cadaques, quaint Begur and Port Lligat, where Salvador Dalí and his wife Gala lived and worked.
 Go inland to Figueres where Dalí was born.
 Visit the famous Dalí Theatre-Museum and Púbol where he bought a castle for Gala.
 If you’re interested in culture of a much earlier era, then visit Ampurias (or Empúries), a Greek archaeological site.

 Guggenheim in Bilbao

 Frank Gehry’s spectacular Guggenheim Museum in Bilbao is one of the most important buildings of its time.
 Its soaring, titanium curves are mindblowing your mind; and that’s before you even step inside to view its collection of modern art.
 Bilbao, on the Bay of Biscay in the Basque country, is an architectural hotspot.
 The city boasts a metro designed by Norman Foster and an airport by Santiago Calatrava.
-Enjoy the local custom of chiqueteo – a plate of pintxos (appetizers) with a drink – in a bar or café, before a meal.
+Enjoy the local custom of chiqueteo – a plate of pintxos (appetizers) with a drink – in a café before a meal.
 And what should you eat?
 Cod, of course: Bilbao is the cod (bacalao) capital of Spain with hundreds of delicious recipes.

 Spaghetti Westerns in Almería

 Film buffs won’t want to miss visiting this festival amid the arid deserts of Almería in southeast Spain.
 This is where some of the world’s best-loved films were made: Lawrence of Arabia, Cleopatra, Indiana Jones, and Clint Eastwood’s spaghetti westerns A Fistful of Dollars and The Good, The Bad, and the Ugly.
 Following a 66-kilometer route through the Tabernas Desert and Sierra Alhamilla Mountains, you can still see some of pop-up western towns built for filming.
-The area is now a type of theme park called Parque Oasys or aptly, Mini Hollywood.
+In fact, the area is now a type of theme park called Parque Oasys or aptly, Mini Hollywood.